 What Are Bad Neighborhoods In Utrecht?

-Utrecht has specific neighborhoods you don’t want to live in and want to avoid at night.
-Utrecht is not a very diverse city, but some neighborhoods are still better to avoid.
+Utrecht has specific neighborhoods you don’t want to live in, and there are places in Utrecht to avoid at night.

 The four worst neighborhoods in Utrecht are: